Skip to main content

 Is MBBS abroad worth it for low-score students in 2026?

-Yes, provided you choose an NMC-recognized university and the course is at least 5.4 years in English.
-Bangladesh is currently the top choice for Indian students due to comparatively higher FMGE pass rates in past analyses (comparatively higher in past NBEMS analyses — past trend, verify current data) and clinical similarity to India.
+Yes, provided you choose an NMC-recognized university and the course is at least 54 months (4.5 years) in English.
+Bangladesh is currently the top choice for Indian students due to comparatively higher FMGE pass rates in past NBEMS analyses (past trend — verify current data) and clinical similarity to India.
 Avoid universities not on the NMC list — your degree won't be valid for NExT.

 Can I get MBBS without NEET in 2026?